- Allows the producers of the show to broaden the appeal of the show by giving more viewers protagonists they can identify with.

 - In Privateer Press' tabletop war game WARMACHINE, Major Markus 'Siege' Brisbane is the game's only black warcaster.
 Before the release of the expansion book Pirates of the Broken Coast, he was the only black model in the game.
 Siege came out in Apotheosis, the third expansion of the game.

-- Hamilton: Inverted with the original Broadway cast, in which the only Caucasian in the main cast apart from the actor playing King George III was Christopher Jackson, who played George Washington.
+- Hamilton: Inverted with the original Broadway cast, in which the only white character in the main cast apart from the actor playing King George III was Christopher Jackson, who played George Washington.

 - There's the boss of the main character in Pokémon Ranger 2, and a Boisterous Bruiser as well as Da Chief.